|

 Let's face it: the best air travel tips have to do with how to help you slay the air fare dragon.
 I know a lot of people have good luck with Priceline.
 As a mom with young kids, I've never been able to use it because I can't afford to find myself with a flight with three stops, or one that gets in at 5 am.
 It's just not worth it for me.

 I used to use SideStep exclusively to search for cheap fares.
-But the last few years, I've branched out to Hotwire, Orbitz, Cheaptickets, and Kayak.
+Then I branched out to Hotwire, Orbitz, Cheaptickets, and Kayak.
 Sometimes they can get you amazing deals.

 But use sites like Hotwire, Orbitz, SideStep, Cheaptickets, and Kayak with caution.
 While they can get you great deals, that's not always the case.
 For example, I recently searched for fares to Los Angeles.
 I spent hours searching Hotwire, Orbitz, and Kayak, and was not terribly impressed by what I found.